randy408/libspng/docs/build.md

 API usage has be restricted to be compatible with miniz, this is controlled with the `SPNG_USE_MINIZ` compiler option, the Meson build option for this is `use_miniz`.
+Performance is mostly identical, slightly better in some cases compared to stock zlib.

 [1]: https://github.com/richgel999/miniz